chef/automate/components/docs-chef-io/content/automate/ha_onprim_deployment_procedure.md

     weight = 200
 +++

-TRY

-In this section, we'll discuss about the steps to deploy Chef Automate HA on-premise machines or on existing VM's.
+In this section, we'll discuss the steps to deploy Chef Automate HA on-premise machines or on existing VM's.
 The steps are as follows:

-## Steps to install Chef Automate HA
+## Install Chef Automate HA

 ### Prerequsite